ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 #### Digging into the data

 One approach to this would be to answer these questions by hand: loop through the data, incrementing a counter each time we see values in some desired range.
 For reasons discussed throughout this chapter, such an approach is very inefficient, both from the standpoint of time writing code and time computing the result.
-We saw in Computation on NumPy Arrays: Universal Functions that NumPy's ufuncs can be used in place of loops to do fast element-wise arithmetic operations on arrays; in the same way, we can use other ufuncs to do element-wise comparisons over arrays, and we can then manipulate the results to answer the questions we have.
+We saw in Computation on NumPy arrays: universal functions that NumPy's ufuncs can be used in place of loops to do fast element-wise arithmetic operations on arrays; in the same way, we can use other ufuncs to do element-wise comparisons over arrays, and we can then manipulate the results to answer the questions we have.
 We'll leave the data aside for right now, and discuss some general tools in NumPy to use masking to quickly answer these types of questions.

 ### Comparison operators as ufuncs

-In Computation on NumPy Arrays: Universal Functions we introduced ufuncs, and focused in particular on arithmetic operators.
+In Computation on NumPy arrays: universal functions we introduced ufuncs, and focused in particular on arithmetic operators.
 We saw that using `+`, `-`, `*`, `/`, and others on arrays leads to element-wise operations.
 NumPy also implements comparison operators such as `<` (less than) and `>` (greater than) as element-wise ufuncs.
 The result of these comparison operators is always an array with a Boolean data type.
 All six of the standard comparison operations are available:

 ```{code-cell}
 x = np.array([1, 2, 3, 4, 5])